EliaFantini/2D-Priors-for-3D-human-reconstruction/README.md

   <img alt="GitHub star" src="https://img.shields.io/github/stars/EliaFantini/2D-Priors-for-3D-human-reconstruction?style=social">
 </p>

-## Potential of 2D Priors for Improving Robustness of Ill-Posed 3D Reconstruction

-This repository contains code for the experiments of our project for EPFL CS 503 Visual Intelligence.
+This repository contains code for the experiments of our project "Potential of 2D Priors for Improving Robustness of Ill-Posed 3D Reconstruction" for EPFL CS 503 Visual Intelligence.

 In this project we focus on the problem of comprehensive human full-body mesh reconstruction from a single image, which is assumed to be taken in daily settings.
 We tackle the problem of lack of information and corruption by integrating different 2D priors into the workflow to enhance the robustness of 3D generative models.

 In other words, we explore the possibility to enhance 3D generative performance by leveraging pretrained 2D priors, and investigate different integration techniques for best performance.

 <center>
 <img width="469" alt="image" src="https://github.com/EliaFantini/2D-Priors-for-3D-human-reconstruction/assets/62103572/8d1dc763-4e94-49fd-a215-655b519edcb3">